GoogleCloudPlatform/vertex-pipelines-end-to-end-samples/README.md

 1. Copy `env.sh.example` to `env.sh`, and update the environment variables in `env.sh`
 1. Load the environment variables in `env.sh` by running `source env.sh`

+please note: `poetry install` or `poetry add`, installs packages within the project's virtual environment.
+If you use pip directly, you might accidentally install packages globally or in the wrong environment, leading to conflicts or difficulties in managing dependencies.

+### Configuring poetry to detect python version using pyenv

+1. run in terminal `poetry config virtualenvs.prefer-active-python true`
+1. Manage and install project's dependencies using `poetry install`

 ### Deploying Cloud Infrastructure

 The cloud infrastructure is managed using Terraform and is defined in the [`terraform`](terraform) directory.
 There are three Terraform modules defined in [`terraform/modules`](terraform/modules):